nrennie/advent_of_code/2022/README.md

 A repository containing code for Advent of Code challenges.
 Check out the challenge at [adventofcode.com](https://adventofcode.com/).

-You can also see my solutions
+You can also see my solutions on [Quarto Pub](https://nrennie.quarto.pub/advent-of-code-2022/).

 ## Day 1
 I wouldn't normally use a `for` loop for this type of problem in R, but I thought it would be interesting to compare R, Python, and Julia using the same method.